CO2 FREE (Realization of a Carbon-neutral Society)

 (a) Reduction of CO2 emissions in entire supply chain

-• Consider the introduction CO2 visualization systems to reflect supplier efforts to reduce CO2 emissions by using supplier-specific CO2 emissions to calculate the CO2 emissions levels of procured goods
+• We will consider the introduction of CO2 visualization systems to reflect supplier efforts to reduce CO2 emissions by using supplier-specific CO2 emissions data to calculate the CO2 emissions levels of procured goods.

-• Promote fuel efficiency improvements and energy conversion from fossil fuels to reduce CO2 emissions from products sold
+• We will promote fuel efficiency improvements and energy conversion from fossil fuels to reduce CO2 emissions from products sold.

-• Set targets for overseas business sites in Scope 1 and Scope 2 to promote carbon neutrality
+• We will set Scope 1 and 2 targets for overseas business sites to promote carbon neutrality.

-• Establish consolidated data on CO2 emissions (Scope 3)
+• We will establish consolidated data on CO2 emissions (Scope 3).

 (b) Expanded introduction of decarbonized energy

-• For hydrogen power generation, continue considerations on 100 MW-class power plants, on-site hydrogen generation, and Kawasaki CO2 Capture (KCC)
+• For hydrogen power generation, we will continue considerations on 100 MW-class power plants, on-site hydrogen generation, and Kawasaki CO2 Capture (KCC).

-• Consider expanding introduction scope for solar power generation
+• We will consider expanding introduction scope for solar power generation.

 (c) Promotion of energy-saving activities

-• Promote the systematic implementation of energy-saving facilities investments
+• We will promote the systematic implementation of energy-saving facilities investments.

 (d) Fuel conversion

-• Formulate a roadmap for fuel conversion in the production process
+• We will formulate a roadmap for fuel conversion in the production process.

 Scope 1 and 2 Efforts